111 Washington Street,

-In 1943, Fritz H. Thomas was the manager of the Lyric Amusement Co, and the company operated the Lyric, Grand, and Elks Theatres in Huntsville.
-By 1953, Charles A. Crute was the president and Mrs. Martha Fleming was the vice president, and the company operated the Lyric, Elks, and the Whitesburg Drive-In Theatres.
+In 1943, Fritz H. Thomas was the manager of the Lyric Amusement Co, and the company operated the Lyric Theatre, Grand Theatre, and Elks Theatre in Huntsville.
+By 1953, Charles A. Crute was the president and Mrs. Martha Fleming was the vice president, and the company operated the Lyric Theatre, Elks Theatre, and the Whitesburg Drive-In.

-The Lyric’s last day of business was December 21, 1978.
+The Lyric Theatre’s last day of business was December 21, 1978.
 The building was destroyed by fire on January 8, 1982 and nothing has been built on the site since.

 Just login to your account and subscribe to this theater